minkphp/docs/guides/traversing-pages.rst

 Every ``find*()`` method will return a ``Behat\Mink\Element\NodeElement`` instance and ``findAll()`` will return an array of such instances.
-The fun part is you can make same old traversing on such elements too:
+The fun part is that you can make same old traversing on such elements as well:

 .. code-block:: php